Fakemon

-Fakemon, also called Fakémon, are fan-designed fictional creatures based on the Pokémon franchise of monster-taming games.
+Fakemon, also called Fakémon, are unofficial, fanmade fictional creatures based on the Pokémon franchise of monster-taming games.

 While many such designs have been created purely as fan art, others are made specifically as hoaxes to fool fans into believing they will appear in future series titles, or as unique creatures added to game mods.

 Etymology

 The word Fakemon is a portmanteau of the words fake and Pokémon.
 In Japanese, they are known as Oripoké (オリポケ).

 Origin

 According to GameRant, Fakemon have existed "for almost as long as Pokémon itself", but began to proliferate with the advent of fan-made video games as well as the advent of the internet.

 Founded in 1998, "Mewthree and Frogglet's Pokémon Factory" (later called Pokémon Factory) became the first website to formalize the creation of Fakemon.
 A public forum, it required members to post their creation to other members, who would provide critique until its revisions deemed it "presentable for review by Pokémon Factory staff."
 The intent of the website was to create "an outlet for fan innovations in pokémon [sic] ."

 The popularity of the creatures has led to the creation of various online Fakemon image generators.
 For example, in 2022, Lambda Labs researcher Justin Pinkney created Text-to-Pokémon, which utilizes Stable Diffusion to create creatures based on a user's written prompt.
 The model was trained on "BLIP captioned Pokémon images with two NVIDIA RTX A6000 GPUs on the Lambda GPU Cloud for around 15,000 steps."

 As of 2024, Fakemon are popular on websites such as DeviantArt, Instagram, TikTok, and Reddit, as well as YouTube.
 Some Fakemon designers are professional artists in the video game industry.
 Fakemon design has been described as "a way for fans to express their individuality while honoring the franchise they love."